Jeff Groth (American football): College career

-Pro career
+Professional career

-with the 206th pick in the 1979 NFL draft, Jeff Groth was selected by the Miami Dolphins.
+With the 206th pick in the 1979 NFL draft, Jeff Groth was selected by the Miami Dolphins.
 In his rookie season, Groth languished on the bench.
 Miami had deep depth at receivers, with Nat Moore, Duriel Harris and Jimmy Cefalo ahead of him on the depth chart.
 After sitting on the bench in Miami, Groth finally saw action in an NFL game.
 Groth had been claimed in waivers by the Houston Oilers.
 It was with Houston that he'd see his only action, catching one pass for six yards, and returning a punt for 27 yards.

 Groth saw more action the following season.
 Houston had acquired Ken Stabler from Oakland in an attempt to improve their already high octane offense.
 Yet again, Groth found himself on the wrong end of a deep depth chart.
 Groth struggled to get playing time behind the likes of Ken Burrough, Billy "White Shoes" Johnson, and Mike Renfro.
 Groth finished his second NFL season with four receptions for 47 yards.

 At the end of the season, Houston decided to make many changes.
 Bum Phillips was fired, and Groth was one of many players traded or outright released at the end of the season.
 Groth had been released after the last game of the preseason.
 Phillips landed on his feet with the New Orleans Saints, hoping to turn around a franchise that at the time, was the only team in the NFL that had never appeared in a play off game.

 New Orleans helped breathe new life in Groth's career.
 He supplanted Ike Harris in the starting line-up, pairing with Wes Chandler, at the time one of the best deep threats in the NFL.
 Groth finished with twenty receptions for 380 yards and one touchdown.
 Groth's first professional score came on a 24-yard pass from quarterback Dave Wilson in a 21-14 loss to the San Francisco 49ers.